Text-to-SQL Data Synthesis Pipeline

 difficulty_labels=['easy', 'medium', 'hard', 'extra']

-4.3.2 Execution Difficulty Classifier (SQLExecutionClassifier)
+)3.3.2 Execution Difficulty Evaluator (SQLExecutionClassifier)

 Functionality:

-Output: SQL execution difficulty level
+Input: SQL statement, database ID, and prompt Output: SQL execution difficulty level

 sql_execution_classifier = SQLExecutionClassifier(